meharfatimakhan/Friends-Network/README.md

 ![alt text](https://github.com/meharfatimakhan/Friends-Network/blob/master/Network.PNG?raw=true)

 In the network shown above, 1, 2, 3,...,20 are user IDs (Node).
 Line between two nodes shows that those users are friends.
-This code prints user information: User ID, Name, Friends List and Friends Suggestion.
+This code prints user information: User ID, Name, Friend List and Friend Suggestions.
 Users who are indirectly connected to each other are suggested friends.
 The following output is shown by the code:

 ### User Information